Cherreads

 The entity recoiled.

-The wall snapped shut like a wound sealing.
+The wall snapped shut.

 Silence crashed down.